Subscription Pricing Models: The 6 Most Common Explained

 And that data is incredibly precious to the business.
 Both customers and suppliers need to be able to monitor service consumption – so that customers can monitor how much they spend, and companies can identify usage patterns to inform upsell opportunities or tier upgrades.

 Usage-based pricing comes with a steep prerequisite: you need to be able to collect and process data about usage in real-time.
 Despite the substantial rewards on offer, many revenue systems aren’t set up for the waves of data that need to be captured and analyzed.
+Still, 79% of SaaS companies are looking to leverage usage data today.

 - Land-and-expand strategy: a low barrier to entry provides a more compelling buying decision, and then companies can analyze data to upsell at the right time, particularly in SaaS.